exporl/auditory-eeg-challenge-2024/content/registration.md

 # Guidelines for participants

-- Participants can submit their predictions up to five times.
+- Participants can submit their predictions up to two times.
 The latest received submission counts as the official score.
 - The Audio-EEG challenge features two separate tasks.
 Participants can submit to either one track or both.
 Results should be accom- panied by a 2-page paper describing the proposed method
-- The top 5 ranked teams will be invited to submit a 2-page paper, to be presented at ICASSP-2023, which should be submitted before the camera-ready deadline.
+- The top 5 ranked teams will be invited to submit a 2-page paper, to be presented at ICASSP-2024, which should be submitted before the camera-ready deadline.
 In addition, they will receive an invitation to submit a full paper about their work to the IEEE Open Journal of Signal Processing (OJ-SP).
-Submitted OJ-SP papers will undergo peer review by the OJ-SP Editorial Board in collaboration with the IEEE SPS CDC committee and ICASSP-2023 GC Chairs.
+Submitted OJ-SP papers will undergo peer review by the OJ-SP Editorial Board in collaboration with the IEEE SPS CDC committee and ICASSP-2024 GC Chairs.
 - Winners will be selected according to the best performance for every single task.
 One winner for each task will be selected
 - The top 5 teams will be determined as follows: the top 2 teams for track 1 and the top two teams for track 2.
 The fifth team will be chosen as the third-ranking team in the task with the most submissions.